-Visiting Micanopy FL doesn’t take long unless you s-l-o-w down
+Visiting Micanopy doesn’t take long unless you s-l-o-w down

 If Micanopy is for you, you’ll enjoy a slow pace, browsing through antique and gift shops, sipping a beverage at an oak-shaded café, strolling through a few side streets and perhaps visiting the historic cemetery.